Good News (2025 film)

-Good News is a 2025 South Korean disaster black comedy film co-written and directed by Byun Sung-hyun for Netflix.
+Good News is a 2025 South Korean black comedy film co-written and directed by Byun Sung-hyun for Netflix.
 The lead roles are played by Sul Kyung-gu, Hong Kyung and Ryoo Seung-bum.
-The film inspired by the hijacking of a Japanese passenger plane in March 1970, follows a secret mission led by a committed team intent on safely bringing down a hijacked aircraft, employing whatever tactics the situation demands.
+The film, inspired by the hijacking of a Japanese passenger plane in March 1970, follows a secret mission led by a committed team intent on safely bringing down a hijacked aircraft, employing whatever tactics the situation demands.

 The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on September 5, 2025.
-The film is available for global streaming on Netflix from October 17, 2025, following its festival release.
+It was made available for global streaming on Netflix on October 17, 2025, following its festival release.